Herman Tucker: Burrage's dam

-Arrest
+Arrest and trial

 After being indicted by federal grand jury in December 1964, Tucker was placed under arrest by the Federal Bureau of Investigation for violation of Title 18, Section 241, United States Code.

 Tucker was officially arrested at 9:02 a.m., December 4, 1964, and transported to the Naval Auxiliary Air Station, Meridian, Mississippi where he was taken to the Bachelor Officers Quarters on the base where he was interviewed, fingerprinted and photographed.
 Tucker was ultimately acquitted in 1967.

 Death

 Tucker died at his home in Neshoba County, Mississippi.